One-Day Snowman

 If I’m lucky, it’s in pieces but still recognizable.

-Most of the time, it looks like it survived a small explosion.
+Most of the time, it looks like it survived a small, targeted explosion.
 No shape.
 No mercy.

 I should get used to it by now since there are no exceptions to this rule, but I don't.